Music of Finland: Rock music

-In the early 1990s Finnish rock parody group the Leningrad Cowboys fluorished.
+In the early 1990s Finnish rock parody group the Leningrad Cowboys flourished.
 It was an international rock comedy band that grew out of the Finnish comedy band Sleepy Sleepers.
 Its members appeared in Aki Kaurismäki's comedy film Leningrad Cowboys Go America.
 They performed live at the MTV Music Awards in New York City in 1994, together with the full Red Army Choir, performing "Sweet Home Alabama".
 This was the biggest TV audience for any Finnish music artist ever.
 Leningrad Cowboys were famous for outrageous outfits including ridiculous rock-a-billy hairdos and ultra-pointed shoes.
 The band remained popular in parts of Europe.

 Finnish bands tend to write lyrics in English to broaden their audience.
 However, 1990s bands such as Apulanta, Miljoonasade, Ultra Bra and the shamanic art-punk group CMX found success with Finnish lyrics.
 The hard-to-define electronic country garage rock group 22 Pistepirkko got excellent reviews in the Finnish rock press and reached cult status in Central Europe.
 Other notable Finnish cult rock groups of this era include the psychedelic band Hendrixian Kingston Wall that was influenced by shamanism and genres of electronic dance music, and equally psychedelic but gothic, gloomy, and heavy, Mana Mana.

 A band that enjoyed critical and commercial success in the 2000s is The Rasmus.
 After eleven years and several domestic releases, the band gained attention in Europe.
 Their Dead Letters (2003) album sold 1.5 million units worldwide and garnered eight gold and five platinum album designations.
 The single "In the Shadows" placed on Top 10 charts in eleven countries and was the most played video on MTV Europe for 2005.
 The Helsinki natives released their follow-up album, Hide From The Sun, domestically in 2005, r eaching the U.S. in 2006.
 To promote the U.S. release, the band toured with the Welsh band Lostprophets.
 The album Black Roses was released worldwide on 29 September 2008.
 It was produced by Desmond Child and the first single was called Livin' in a World Without You.
 The band continued in the 2020s and competed in Eurovision Song Contest 2022.